Chichén Itzá: Tickets

 • The Group of a Thousand Columns: Situated near the Temple of Warriors, the quadrangle of columns once supported a roof structure and is believed to represent feathered serpents.

-Due to its popularity, Chichén Itzá's preservation is paramount.
-Certain restrictions, such as climbing the pyramid stairs, have been imposed to safeguard its cultural legacy for future generations.
+Preservation is paramount so there are certain restrictions in place to safeguard its cultural legacy for future generations.
 Please respect the rules during your visit.

 Popular Attractions